1970s Crackle Glass Bathroom Mirror Lamp

 Manufacturer: Hillebrand-Leuchten, Neheim-Hüsten, Germany – attributed.

 Other versions: Hillebrand produced several different wall lamps in this “Murano” style.
 Different texture in the glass, other formats.
+In all probability this 1970s crackle glass bathroom mirror lamp is made by Hillebrand, but the label is missing.

 Egon Hillebrand Leuchtenfabrik, Neheim-Hüsten was founded on may 15, 1881 by plumbing and fitter master Egon Hillebrand as a producer of nickel silver lids for beer pitchers, established household appliances, kerosene lamps and storm and carriage lanterns.